Estimated reading time: 5 minutes

 This is why it can be so painful when someone decides to leave.

-However, figuring out how to learn and grow as an organization and accept natural member movement can liberate how you mentally process learning that a member has left your church!
+However, figuring out how to learn and grow as an organization and accept natural member movement can liberate you mentally from knowing that a member has left your church!